 To understand the effects of the COVID-19 pandemic on youth detention populations, the Annie E. Casey Foundation is surveying juvenile justice agencies across the country every month and reporting on youth detention trends.
 Started in April 2020, this survey is unique because it captures data in close to real time from a large group of jurisdictions that span all regions of the United States and range from large urban counties to small rural courts.
 In a typical month, the Foundation receives data from more than 150 jurisdictions in more than 30 states, containing more than 30% of the nation’s youth population (ages 10 to 17).

-The survey is conducted with assistance from Empact Solutions and the Pretrial Justice Institute.
+The survey is conducted with assistance from Empact Solutions.

 Youth Detention Survey Results